jasonmar/dataproc-client/README.md

 - read the [from-img/metadata.config](from-img/metadata.config) to get the metadata and run the [from-img/create-startup.sh](from-img/create-startup.sh) to create the [from-img/startup-script.sh](from-img/startup-script.sh)

-- gcloud command that starts the client VM using image
+- gcloud command that starts a new client VM (compute engine) using image

 *Note: The following error can be ignored:*